Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 Lack of signposts

-Signpost on top of Útigönguhöfði mountain, Thórsmörk hiking trail, Þórsmörk, Iceland
+Signposts on Útigönguhöfði mountain, Thórsmörk hiking route, Iceland.

-I expected that the track would weave around this mountain and back down the valley the other way.
+I expected that the track would weave around the mountain and back down the valley on the other side.
 It couldn’t possibly be going over it.
 The steepness was just too intimidating, and it looked nearly impossible to actually go over there.

 Then I finally spotted it.
 It was halfway up the Útigönguhöfði mountain.